AikateriniT/H5-Uryyb-Greb/README.md

 GNU General Public License Version 3.
 The KeePassXC is an open source program thus it is free.

     - Where is the data stored?
 If in "the cloud", which country / juristiction / which companies?
 If on local disk, where?

-The passwords/data is stored on the local disk.
-A file with the extrention .kdbx, is created which requires a master password in order to access it.
+The passwords/data is stored on the local disk at a folder of the user's choice.
+A file with the extention .kdbx, is created which requires a master password in order to access it.
 In addition, this type of PM allow the user to store the file on the cloud of their preference and gain access to it from multiple devices.
 It is a decentralized service, so the user has the freedom of choice where to store their file.

 It saves many different types of information, such as usernames, passwords, URLs, attachments, and notes in an offline, encrypted file that can be stored in any location, including private and public cloud solutions.